Author: Robbie Palmer | Reading time: 11.5 Minutes

 - Data engineers are no longer caught in the middle and can focus on where their skills lie

 - Datasets are treated as products.
 This enables data to be treated with rigour.
-It encourages strong quality control practices and can inspire those working on it
+It encourages strong quality control practises and can inspire those working on it

 - Data governance and maintenance incentives are aligned with best practice